 MOVEMENT ESSAYSPRINT THIS PAGE

-Anneleen brings the atmosphere of the studio, where she asks questions, wonders, is surprised and discovers connections, to the stage.
+Anneleen translates the atmosphere of the studio to the stage, where she asks questions, wonders, is surprised and discovers connections.
 She doesn’t want to convince you of a point of view, but rather involve you in her artistic process.
-The three movement essays are connected through their passionate exploration of movement and together create an intimate and diverse experience of dance.
+The three movement essays are connected through their passionate exploration of movement and they create an intimate and diverse experience of dance.

 No other productions found